pip-services/pip-services-docs/content/en/toolkit/recipes/postgre_persistence/_index.md

 #### PostgresPersistence

-This is the most basic persistence class and it is used to create persistence components that store data in PostgreSQL databases using the official driver.
+This is the most basic persistence class and is used to create persistence components that store data in PostgreSQL databases using the official driver.

 ##### Pre-requisites
 In order to use this component, we need to import the corresponding library with the following command.